How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Why Don’t We Attribute to the Nazis a Golden Age of Invention and Art?

-The Golden Age of Islamic Discovery appears to be one of the only instances where we only focus on the intellectual contributions of a conquering society, and to add on to this distortion, completely ignore the progress that would have been made if those societies has not been conquered by Muslims.
+The Golden Age of Islamic Discovery appears to be one of the only instances where we focus only on the intellectual contributions of a conquering society, and to add to this distortion, we completely ignore the progress that would have been made if those societies had not been conquered by Muslims.

 Non-Islamic Studies as “Foreign Sciences”?